cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 - Follow a consistent RESTful style and syntax.
 - Are consistent with other teams’ APIs and our global architecture

-## Conventions Used in These Guideline
+## Conventions Used in These Guidelines

 The requirement level keywords **"MUST"**, **"MUST NOT"**, **"REQUIRED", "SHALL", "SHALL NOT"**, **"SHOULD", "SHOULD NOT"**, **"RECOMMENDED"**, **"MAY"**, and **"OPTIONAL"** used in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119 "RFC 2119: Key words for use in RFCs to Indicate Requirement Levels") and in [RFC 8174](https://datatracker.ietf.org/doc/html/rfc8174 "RFC 8174: Ambiguity of Uppercase vs Lowercase in RFC 2119 Key Words")